-A master's degree may be optional if you already have a bachelor's degree in a specific subject for marine engineering.
-However, if you have a degree in another type of engineering, you might require a master's degree that focuses explicitly on marine engineering.
-A master's degree can also help you specialise in a particular area of marine engineering like submarines.
+A master degree may be optional if you already have a bachelor degree in a specific subject for marine engineering.
+However, if you have a degree in another type of engineering, you might require a master degree that focuses explicitly on marine engineering.
+A master degree can also help you specialise in a particular area of marine engineering like submarines.

 3. Gain relevant work experience

-Candidates might also organise a work placement alongside their studies to gain on the job experience.
+Candidates might also organise a work placement alongside their studies to gain on-the-job experience.
 Apply to relevant internships that are focused on marine engineering or email maritime engineering companies about possible opportunities.
-Starting a work placement can also provide you with contacts in the industry which may open opportunities to full-time work.
+Starting a work placement can also provide you with contacts in the industry which may open opportunities for full-time work.

 4. Obtain specific qualifications